BorgwardtLab/significant-subgraph-mining/README.md

 ```

 In the class file, each line contains the class label of the corresponding graph.
-The class label should be either "0" or "1", and "1" should represent the minority class.
+The class label should be either "0" or "1".
+Please note that "1" should represent the minority class.

 To compile the program, go to the "src" directory and type